jingelrpg/coc-vft/README.md

-inside it spreads and reaches out, filling up each tiny gap of air, charming the feet of those who came this night right there to breath the _\[TODO\]_ ... breeze, to breath in stars down from a sky exceptionally clear, now feeling like walking in a second sea, a sea not liquid but as soft as made of cotton flowers covering an endless cloth of silk invisibly.
+inside it spreads and reaches out, filling up each tiny gap of air, charming the feet of those who came this night right there to breath in the mild salty breeze, to get lost in stars like millionfold seeds of joy and confidence from a sky so clear that nowhere it starts and nowhere it ends, this group of young friends now feels like walking in a second sea, a sea not liquid but as soft as made of cotton flowers covering an endless cloth of silk invisibly.